-Therefore, by using an appropriate $m(x)$ and a number of proper translations to yield an invertible $\mathcal{C}$, the BW of the system can be effectively expanded at the cost of requiring multiple measurements.
+Therefore, by using an appropriate modulation $m(x)$ and a number of translations to yield an invertible $\mathcal{C}$, the BW of the system can be effectively expanded at the cost of needing multiple measurements.
 Generally, more measurements are needed for achieving greater BW expansion.
-As there is no limit on $K$, in theory the BW expansion can be infinite.
-In reality, the achievable expansion depends on the numerical properties in inverting $\mathcal{C}$, and hence on the inversion algorithm, data statistics, and modelling accuracy.
+In theory, as there is no limit on $K$, the expansion can be infinite.
+In reality, the achievable expansion depends on the numerical properties in inversion of $\mathcal{C}$, and hence on the inversion algorithm, data statistics, and modeling accuracy.